How To Have Effective Online Health Consultations.

 Even more important – they are NOT for medical emergencies, such as life-threatening problems.

-These include – heat attacks/chest pain, severe breathing problem, severe bleeding or accidents etc.
+These include – heart attacks/chest pain, severe breathing problem, severe bleeding or accidents etc.

 PLEASE call your local emergency number or attend the nearest casualty in any of such cases.

-2. Check your phone or computer Mic and Camera are working as these failing to work can be VERY frustrating.
-And make sure your phone or computer are charged!
+Next, check your phone or computer.
+Mic and Camera are working, as these failing to work can be VERY frustrating.
+And make sure your phone or computer is charged!